Paolo Banchero NBA Preview vs. the Bulls

 Bulls 2022-23 Defensive Insights

-- Defensively, the Bulls conceded 111.8 points per game last year, seventh in the NBA.
+- On defense the Bulls gave up 111.8 points per game last season, seventh in the NBA.

-- The Bulls were the 15th-ranked squad in the league last season, giving up 43.3 rebounds per game.
+- On the glass, the Bulls allowed 43.3 rebounds per contest last season, 15th in the NBA in that category.

-- In terms of assists, the Bulls were ranked 22nd in the NBA defensively last season, giving up 26.0 per contest.
+- The Bulls were the 22nd-ranked team in the league in assists conceded per game last season, at 26.

-- Allowing 13.2 made three-pointers per game last season, the Bulls were 29th in the league in that category.
+- Defensively, the Bulls allowed 13.2 made three-pointers per game last year, 29th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!